pietje666/RandomFileCopier/README.md

 ![Audio](/../screenshots/application/Audio.PNG?raw=true)

 # Installation
+* Navigate to the releases link on top of the page
-* ~~Download the installer~~
+* Download the RandomFileCopier.msi installer
-* ~~Install the program using the installer~~
+* Install the program using the installer
-* ~~If you get a Smartscreen Filter notification click More Info and then Run anyway as seen on the images below.
-(This program is open source and non malicious, the source code can be checked in this repo!)~~
+* If you get a Smartscreen Filter notification click More Info and then Run anyway as seen on the images below.
+(This program is open source and non malicious, the source code can be checked in this repo!)

 ![Smartscreen1](/../screenshots/installation/Smartscreencutted.PNG?raw=true)
 ![Smartscreen2](/../screenshots/installation/Smartscreen2Cutted.PNG?raw=true)